TeamSparkAI/toolvault/docs/policies.md

   - Indication is at the message level, matches might highlight bad content, but it's not suitable for replacement
 - Note: This probably means "Finding" needa a bool for suitable for replacement (or "text match")

-## Policy Filter
+## Policy condition

-A policy filter is a module implementing the PolicyFilter interface It will have metadata (name, description, input type: message or text, and output type - produces matches)
+A policy condition is a module implementing the PolicyCondition interface It will have metadata (name, description, input type: message or text, and output type - produces matches)
 - In new implementation it takes a message, has base class utility methods to process as fields A policy processor can have it's own application-level configuration
 - It has a schema indicating fields, required/optional, default values, etc
 - It has an optional validator to validate a config
-A list of installed policy processors is maintained (policy processors can be added, removed or configured through our UX) A policy filter may have instance params
+A list of installed policy processors is maintained (policy processors can be added, removed or configured through our UX) A policy condition may have instance params
 - A schema indicating fields, required/optional, default values, etc
 - It has an optional validator to validte instance params

-If we made this general purpose / pluggable, you could imagine the current regex/validator/keywords filter being one of these things
+If we made this general purpose / pluggable, you could imagine the current regex/validator/keywords condition being one of these things
 - Metadata
-  - name: Text Filter
+  - name: Text Match
   - description: Match regular expressions in message text, with optional keyword and function validators
   - input: text
   - producesMatches: true
   - configSchema: null
-  - filterSchema: requires a regex, allows an option validator from a list (containing only Luhn for now) and an optional keywords string value
+  - paramsSchema: requires a regex, allows an option validator from a list (containing only Luhn for now) and an optional keywords string value
-- Migration - we could migtrate all existing filters to instances of this Text Filter policyFilter fairly directly
+- Migration - we could migtrate all existing filters to instances of this Text Match policyCondition fairly directly

-Things like text filter (with no config, as evidenced by no configSchema) might be single instance installed globally and not removable
+Things like text match condition (with no config, as evidenced by no configSchema) might be single instance installed globally and not removable
-Others might be multi-instance (for example, you could have two secret filters configured against two different secret stores)
+Others might be multi-instance (for example, you could have two secret conditions configured against two different secret stores)
 - In this case, we need to be able to distinguish the instances (maybe we have a user provided "name" and a model provided "type", "instance", or "id"?)

 ## Policy Action

-Similar to policy filter, an action can have application-level config via schema and instance params via schema Similar to policy filter, we can install, remove, and configure a policy action through the UX Metadata
+Similar to policy condition, an action can have application-level config via schema and instance params via schema Similar to policy condition, we can install, remove, and configure a policy action through the UX Metadata
 - name
 - description
 - configSchema
 - actionSchema (per action data)
-The policy action receives the set of all alerts generate by the filters and has access to the output context (returned message)
+The policy action receives the set of all alerts generate by the conditions and has access to the output context (returned message)
 It is up to the policy action to determine how to prioritize or otherwise reconcile multiple alerts/matches (there is no implied priority)
 It is up to the policy action if it wants to generate an action per policy, per alert, or per alert match (this could be static or by instance config)